 Resource Aid for Residents

 Catastrophic events are cause of immense stress for residents.
-Management should supply information to residents on shelter areas, local Red Cross and other assistance agencies.
+Management should supply information to residents on shelter areas, the local Red Cross, and other assistance agencies.
 Keep this information readily available for resident access.
 Include an area map with local resources highlighted and ensure that it is easily understandable.

-Evaluate your insurance coverage every season to ensure that community and resident property have the optimal type of coverages.
+Evaluate your insurance coverage every season to ensure that community and residential property have the optimal type of coverages.
 Selecting the optimal types of coverages will help minimize financial loss and liability.